 |Collegiate athletic association||NCAA I|

 Campus Info & Services

-Samford University offers a number of student services including nonremedial tutoring, day care, health service, and health insurance.
+Samford University offers a number of student services including nonremedial tutoring, women's center, health service, and health insurance.
 Samford University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
-Of the students at Samford University, 87 percent have cars on campus.
+Of the students at Samford University, 80 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Samford University.